moriahotu/BMEN-600-Project/README.md

 ## Current decision

-We are currently leaning towards the endometriosis study, because, based on our cursory rearech, theose datasets are easier to navigate.
+We are currently leaning toward the endometriosis study because, based on our preliminary research, the datasets appear more accessible and easier to navigate.